dombrant/100-days-of-code/r1-log.md

 ### R1D26 (January 29th, 2018)
 I got about halfway through Node School's Stream Adventure workshop.
 Looking forward to completing it this week.

+### R1D27 (January 30th, 2018)
+Made a lot of progress today.
+I finished Node School's Stream Adventure (well I didn't finish it, I decided to shelve it for now, as I plan on doing some reading up on streams first).

+I also played around with making a static file server using Node's http module.
+It worked (kinda) but it took a lot longer than I anticipated.
+I finally decided to give it a go in Express, and that was much easier.
+I can see why Express is popular!